Quick Links

 Problem Solving Learning:

 Children solve a wide range of routine and non-routine problems within their learning.
-In order for all children to access these types of problems, practical manipulatives will be used as support and/or children may be guided by an adult’s questions.
-Substantial problems and investigations encourage deeper thinking and allow for opportunities to make generalisations.
+In order for all children to access these types of problems, practical manipulatives are used as support and/or children may be guided by an adult’s questions.
+As we follow a mastery approach to teaching maths, depth of knowledge rather than breadth is adopted.

 Impact:

-Pitch is inline with NC expectations through the use of the NCETM and high-quality resources: NCETM PD materials, RtP, T4M documents, the NC and First4Maths assessment tags.
+Pitch is inline with NC expectations through the use of the White Rose shemes of learning and the NCETM resources.
 Each term, moderation is carried out, focusing on specific areas and looking at progression across the school.
+Teachers use termly tests which have been produced by Testbase.